mk12/rainbowterm/README.md

 Use <kbd>j</kbd> and <kbd>k</kbd> to navigate through the color presets and instantly apply them.
 This is possible thanks to iTerm2's [proprietary escape codes][esc].
 (It also works if you're inside tmux.)
 If you have [fzf][fzf] installed, use <kbd>p</kbd> to fuzzy-search for presets by name.

 You can also choose "favorite" presets using <kbd>f</kbd>.
 This just writes to `~/.config/rainbowterm/favorites`, which you can view with `rainbowterm edit -f`.
-The favorites are used when you pick a random preset with `rainbowterm set -r` or `rainbowterm set -s`.
+The favorites are used for `rainbowterm set -r` (random preset) and `rainbowterm set -s` (smart-random, based on time of day and ambient light).

 Last, but not least, you can animate the transition between themes using the `-a` flag with `rainbowterm set`.
 This seems to work better when the Metal renderer is enabled.
 You can configure it with the following two options in `config.ini`: